 Mud traction

-But still BF Goodrich KO2 is slightly better.
-The tire provides wider gaps in the grooves which provides it with slightly greater capability to remove mud from it’s tread, and this goes mostly for the lateral tread voids on shoulders, which forces the mud sideways out of the tire.
+But yes of course, the KO2 is better, as it comes with wider gaps in the grooves which provides it with slightly greater capability to remove mud from it’s tread

 Furthermore, it’s aggressive staggered shoulder also provide bigger mud scoops in comparison, and these help the tire get out when aired down in mud.